Zeex/samp-rcon/README.txt

   -c [ --command ] arg           set command to be executed -t [ --timeout ] arg (=150)    set connection timeout (in milliseconds) -i [ --interactive ]           run in interactive mode

-To build this you will need Boost 1.49+ and CMake 2.8+

-  sudo apt-get install libboost-dev-all sudo apt-get install cmake cd /path/to/samp-rcon/ cmake . make